West Side Story: Collaboration and development

 Bernstein composed West Side Story and Candide concurrently, which led to some switches of material between the two works.
 Tony and Maria's duet, "One Hand, One Heart", was originally intended for Cunegonde in Candide.
 The music of "Gee, Officer Krupke" was pulled from the Venice scene in Candide.
 Laurents explained the style that the creative team finally decided on:

 The show was nearly complete in the fall of 1956, but almost everyone on the creative team needed to fulfill other commitments first.
 Robbins was involved with Bells Are Ringing, then Bernstein with Candide, and in January 1957 A Clearing in the Woods, Laurents' latest play, opened and quickly closed.
 When a backers' audition failed to raise any money for West Side Story late in the spring of 1957, only two months before the show was to begin rehearsals, producer Cheryl Crawford pulled out of the project.
 Every other producer had already turned down the show, deeming it too dark and depressing.
 Bernstein was despondent, but Sondheim convinced his friend Hal Prince, who was in Boston overseeing the out-of-town tryout of the new George Abbott musical New Girl in Town, to read the script.
 He liked it but decided to ask Abbott, his longtime mentor, for his opinion, and Abbott advised him to turn it down.
-Prince, aware that Abbott was the primary reason New Girl was in trouble, decided to ignore him, and he and his producing partner Robert Griffith flew to New York to hear the score.
+Prince, aware that Abbott was the primary reason New Girl was in trouble, decided to ignore him, and he and his producing partner Robert E. Griffith flew to New York to hear the score.
 In his memoirs, Prince recalled: "Sondheim and Bernstein sat at the piano playing through the music, and soon I was singing along with them".